blipson/ChessJS/README.md

 ## References
 Most of the necessary learning done for this project came out of the YouTube series by Blue Fever Software found here: https://www.youtube.com/playlist?list=PLZ1QII7yudbe4gz2gh9BCI6VDA-xafLog

+## IN PROGRESS
+These features are currently in progress and will be updated soon hopefully